fabrizioromanelli/deepforge/README.md

 For more detailed usage and examples, please refer to the documentation.

 ### Convolutional Neural Network (`CNN`)
-Here's a simple example of how to use the deepforge to create a simple Convolutional Neural Network via the `CNN` class and fitting the model with the MNIST dataset:
+Here's a simple example of how to deepforge a simple Convolutional Neural Network via the `CNN` class and fitting the model with the MNIST dataset:

 ```python
 # Convolutional Neural Network example with MNIST dataset training and validation